-If you're wondering, "Can I get pregnant 4 days before my period?"
-The answer, technically, is yes.
-But if you're asking if that timeframe is the best time to conceive, the answer is no.
+If you're wondering, "Can I get pregnant four days before my period?" the answer is yes.
+If you're asking if that timeframe is the best time to conceive, the answer is no.

 The Average Menstrual Cycle

 The average menstrual cycle lasts 28 days, with a usual range of 25 to 36 days.
-For women with a 28-day cycle, ovulation — or the egg release — is assumed to take place on day 14 of the menstrual cycle, or about 12 to 14 days before menses — when the bleeding starts.
+For women with a 28-day cycle, ovulation — or the egg release — usually takes place on day 14 of the menstrual cycle, or about 12 to 14 days before menses — when the bleeding starts, according to the American College of Obstetricians and Gynecologists (ACOG).

-So if you have an average cycle length and no known fertility problems, you are more likely to conceive up to 5 days before ovulation through the day of ovulation — and not right before menses.
+So if you have an average cycle and no known fertility problems, you are most likely to conceive up to five days before ovulation through the day of ovulation, according to the ACOG.
 However, a variety of factors make it challenging to predict these fertile days with precision.

 The Irregular Menstrual Cycle